carousel/php-design-patterns/clasification.md

 *   extrinsic
 *   Flyweight context

-##BEHAVIORAL (decompositional, external to structure, sernder/receiver)
+##BEHAVIORAL (decompositional, external to structure, sender/receiver,find what varies and encapsulate it)
 ###Chain of responsibility(multiple handlers for request/next)
 *   avoid coupling the sender of a request to receiver by giving more then one object change to handle request
 *   pass the object along the chain